ucam-department-of-psychiatry/crate/docs/source/anonymisation/anon_config.rst

 ddgen_min_length_for_scrubbing
 ##############################

-*Integer.* Default: 0.
+*Integer.* Default: 50.

-Define minimum text column length for scrubbing (fields shorter than this value are assumed safe).
+Define minimum source text column length for scrubbing (fields shorter than this value are assumed safe).
 For example, specifying 10 will mean that ``VARCHAR(9)`` columns are assumed not to need scrubbing.

 ddgen_truncate_date_fields